BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- If someone betrays you once, it's their fault; if they betray you twice, it's your fault. – Eleanor Roosevelt
+ The universe doesn't give you what you ask for with your thoughts - it gives you what you demand with your actions. – Steve Maraboli